'The Tiger effect?’ New crash details fuel questions about special treatment for Woods

 Other California traffic lawyers disagreed.
 David Wayne Brown, a Monterey County attorney who wrote a book on fighting traffic tickets in the state, said that because the pill bottle was empty and unlabeled, it had little evidentiary value.
 “In my opinion, that’s really not enough to get a search warrant,” Brown said.

-“He may have gotten special treatment on not being cited for speeding,” Brown said, but added that departments have varying informal policies on whether they ticket drivers who have been in serious single-car accidents.
+“He may have gotten special treatment on not being cited for speeding,” Brown said, but added that police departments have varying informal policies on whether they ticket drivers who have been in serious single-car accidents.

-L.A.-based DUI attorney Myles Berman also thought that the pill bottle should not have prompted deputies to test Woods's blood.
+L.A.-based DUI attorney Myles Berman also said the pill bottle should not have prompted deputies to test Woods’s blood.
 He added that the sheriff’s office would have had a problem upholding a speeding ticket based only on the black box data because there was “no clear visual evidence” of Woods breaking the law.

 This isn’t Woods's first brush with traffic law.
 In 2017, a police officer found Woods asleep behind the wheel of his car on a road in his Florida neighborhood.
 “Woods stated that he did not know where he was,” according to a police report, and a urine test showed he had five medications including Vicodin and Ambien in his system.
 He entered a diversion program and avoided a DUI conviction.

-In the news conference, Villanueva shot down the idea that Woods’s DUI history could have spurred his department so seek a search warrant.
+In the news conference, Villanueva shot down the idea that Woods’s DUI history could have spurred his department to seek a search warrant.
 “History does not get you the elements you need to establish probable cause,” Villanueva said, “so I’ll leave it at that.”

-Following the accident, in an apparent effort to show the danger of the intersection where Woods crashed, the sheriff’s office released a list of thirteen other accidents, causing four injuries, that had happened there since 2020.
-However, only two of them were single-car accidents.
+Following the accident, the sheriff’s office released a list of 13 other accidents, causing four injuries, that had happened at the intersection where Woods crashed since 2020.
+Only two of them were single-car accidents.
 While it appeared from the records that two of the drivers were cited for violations, the sheriff’s office declined to provide any more records or information concerning the cases.